JonnyBeoulve/Redux-Saga-Frontier/README.md

 * Redux Saga

 ## Notes
-The interface is currently in early alpha and will take on a video game fantasy RPG tone in future iterations.
+Interactivity after confirming a party will be delivered in future updates.